Visitor attractions within easy reach of Composers at Woodlands, Berwick upon Tweed.

 Walkers and cyclists can enjoy miles of walks, paths and trails throughout the region.
 The coast line is part of the Northumberland AONB, providing unspoiled and beautiful locations to visit and explore.
 ‘Composers’ is near well-established bird-watching sites.
 There are many inland and coastal nature reserves in the region including the Northumberland National Park, Keilder Water.

 Complete a stay at 'Composers' with a visit to the Capital of Scotland.
-Edinburgh is easy to reach by car or train, and is filled with history, culture, shopping, entertainment and sightseeing, Edinburgh is a magnet for young and old alike and offers a day to remember, for the sights and sounds of this vibrant and imposing City.
+Edinburgh is easy to reach by car or train, and is filled with history, culture, shopping, entertainment and sightseeing, Edinburgh is a magnet for all and offers a day to remember, taking in the sights and sounds of this vibrant and imposing city.